 Club History...
 Frank Befera, who owned local television stations, and Jeno Paulucci, local entrepreneur and founder of Michelina’s and Chun King, founded the club in 1976.
 The men started the club with the intent to promote Italian heritage in the community through food and fellowship.
 One year later, the Women’s Auxiliary was added.
-Last year the club lost, through death, Jeno Paulucci and Mike Colallio, a Medal of Honor recipient.
-The women’s group lost Margaret Cherro, who died at age 106 in March.
+In 2011 the club lost, through death, Jeno Paulucci and Mike Colallio, a Medal of Honor recipient.
+The women’s group lost Margaret Cherro, who died at age 105 in March 2012.
 She was known as a historian of Duluth’s Little Italy neighborhood.

 “It’s good fellowship, and it’s a good way to keep the Italian heritage alive,” said Denice Campanario, scholarship committee chair for the Italian American Club.
 Maria Iallonardo said that people with Italian American heritage are “passionate.”
 She quoted a poster with a saying that her father, the late Pasquale Iallonardo, kept at their family lake cabin.